PDConSec/vsc-print/README.md

 ### Troubleshooting on first launch

-Print worked for forty thousand people out of the box, but sometimes local settings and permissions can spoil the fun.
+Print worked for fifty thousand people out of the box, but sometimes local settings and permissions can spoil the fun.
 Here are some problems people have encountered, and what to do.
 If something else is wrong, or you have an improvement idea, we invite you to log an issue on the GitHub repository.

 * Nothing seems to happen &mdash; restart VS Code.
-* Firefox browser on Ubuntu gives trouble out of the box &mdash; install Chromium (or Chrome, Edge, Brave...) and either make it the default browser or configure Print to use a specific browser for printing (RTFM).
+* Firefox browser is problematic.
+Install Chromium (or Chrome, Edge, Brave...) and either make it the default browser or configure the Print extension to use a specific browser (RTFM).
 * Browser launches but no page loads &mdash; check networking permissions.
-* Browser launches and shows an error message about not finding a CSS file &mdash; non-standard variants of VS Code such as code-oss fail to install all the dependencies.
-Refer to https://github.com/PeterWone/vsc-print/issues/116 for details and remedial instructions.
-This behaviour can also be caused by file system permissions.
+* Browser shows an error message about not finding a CSS file &mdash; you installed from a VSIX that wasn't prepared by us.
+Get the [official package](https://marketplace.visualstudio.com/items?itemName=pdconsec.vscode-print) and try again.

 ## Classic user experience